Extreme Weather Emergency Preparedness

 - Check in with your support network before and after.
 Arrange for at least one friend or family member to call you during a weather emergency, especially if you live alone.

 - Know your nearest shelter.
 Visit the Red Cross website to find yours.
-Depending on where you live and the progression of your Parkinson’s disease, you may qualify for a Medical Special Needs Shelter where you can get additional assistance with basic tasks.
+Depending on where you live and your PD symptoms, you may qualify for a Medical Special Needs Shelter where you can get additional assistance with basic tasks.

 Preparing for power loss: